softawaregmbh/MobileDevOps/Exercises/exercise5.md

 ![Release_First_Release](images/exercise5/Release_HockeyApp_Task_Success.png "First succeeded release build")

 ### 2. Environment: Google Play Store
-1. Add new environment
+1. Add a new environment
-1. Select empty definition, and in the Pre-deployment approval select on specific user from your project team.
-Check the auto deployment trigger and select the default hosted queue.
+1. Select empty definition and choose a user from your project team in the pre-deployment approval.
+Activate the auto deployment trigger and select the default hosted queue.
 ![Release_Add_New_Environment](images/exercise5/Release_Add_New_Environment.png "Add new environment")

 1. Change name of created environment to **Google Play Store**